By Michelle S. Lazurek, Contributing Writer

 So, Thomas Miller and Robert Boyett, if you were to ask me if I as an adult would tune in to watch next season’s installment of FULLER HOSUE, I’d quickly put my thumb up and say “you got it dude.”
 But, if asked if I’ll watch it with my family, I’d shake my finger and say, “you’re in big trouble mister.”

 Michelle S. Lazurek is an award winning author, speaker, pastor’s wife, and a mother.
 She is a member of the Advanced Writers and Speakers Association and writes articles for places such as Gifted For Leadership and Encouragement Cafe. her newest book An Invitation to the Table: Embracing the Gift of Hospitality, explores hospitality as a link to discipleship.
 Please visit her website at www.michellelazurek.com.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!